Fundraise > Fundraising Ideas > 10 Steps to a Successful Fundraising Event

 - Prepare an event budget as part of your planning process.

 - Can you commit that the expenses will be covered by sponsor money and guarantee that 100% of funds raised by attendees will be donated to the Unity Walk?
 If you can, that information should be included in your promotional material.

 - Will you need to use some of the individual donations to pay for the expenses associated with your event?
 If so, communicate that the net proceeds from the event will be donated to the Unity Walk and that 100% of all funds donated to the Unity Walk support Parkinson’s research.

 - If you have any questions about how to structure the finances of your event, please call the Unity Walk office before you finalize the details and start promoting your fundraiser.

 Prepare Your Promotional Materials and Spread the Word!

 - Create your flyers, brochures and registration forms.

 - Develop a strategy to promote your event.

 - Consider creating a Facebook page for your event.

 - Promote your event on all social media sites.
-Check out PUW’s Social Media Guide for more info.
+Check out PUW’s Go Social & Fundraise on the Go for more info.